ericwoodruff/rmake/README.md

 * It makes remote connections via ssh and replicates using rsync, so both mush be installed and the master host and the build servers.
 * An up-to-date git or svn client and xsltproc are recommended for the pedantic exclusion filter.
 * Non-interactive SSH logins to the build servers is also required.
-* If using a windows machine as your development machine then you should have cygwin installed before beginning the install instructions.
+* If using a Windows machine as your development machine then you should have Cygwin installed before beginning the install instructions.
 * The time on the build server must not be ahead of the time on your workstation, nor is it allowed to be more than 5 minutes behind.
 See the section below on Time.

 .rmakerc